Nyco/Lean-Storytelling/README.md

 ## Where does it come from?

-Standing on shoulders of giants who stand on shoulders of giants, "TopSol Playbook" has its roots in:
+Standing on shoulders of giants who stand on shoulders of giants, Lean Storytelling has its roots in:
 * the Lean Canvas approach by Ash Maurya, I highly recommend this free online course: https://www.udemy.com/lean-canvas-course/ by Ash Maurya.
 * Monomyth or "Hero's journey": https://en.wikipedia.org/wiki/Hero's_journey
 * "Why How What" by Simon Sinek: https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action